-4. Thy governments shalt provide my loyal corporate minions with ample grants and subsidies, and overlook their excesses in the noble pursuit of profit.
+4. Thy governments shalt provide my loyal corporate minions with ample grants, tax breaks and subsidies, and overlook their excesses in the noble pursuit of profit.

 5. Thy governments shalt not tax my corporations beyond the limit of their tolerance, for the taxation of wealth and profit is the greatest evil.
 Any government so rash as to break this commandment will feel my wrath as I devastate its economy by relocating factories, jobs, and capital to more devout and compliant regions.

 6. Thou shalt not hamper my corporations with restrictive rules and regulations.
 They must be allowed to treat their employees as they see fit, limitlessly exploit natural resources, and dispose of their toxic wastes and emissions without regard to the environment.

 7. Thou shalt halt the excessive and unnecessary education of your youth.
 Education instills unreasonable expectations that could lead to clear and critical thinking.
 I require citizens who are docile and easily indoctrinated.
 You must therefore make your education system less accessible to aspiring students and more susceptible to corporate influence.
 This will include the incorporation of these Commandments in the school curriculum.